ahvuong/ahvuong.github.io/_projects/2023-data-analysis.md

 permalink: /projects/2023-data-analysis
 date: 2023-06-12
 ---
-A team of four members analyzed the housing price impact on the populations of California and Texas in a comparative study.
+Within a team consisting of four members, an Exploratory Data Analysis (EDA) study was carried out to investigate the correlation between housing prices and population shifts in California and Texas.
+This involved cleaning the data, discovering patterns, and hypothesizing formulas using Python, Jupyter Notebook, Sklearn, Seaborn, Pandas, and NumPy.
+Additionally, the study encompassed a correlation analysis to assess the influence of housing costs on interstate migration flows in these two states.

 <!-- citation and icon code -->
 <p>